Qlonever/PCP-OpenMW/README.md

 Character creation is left completely untouched.
 However, the changes in this mod might inform your class creation.
 Major/minor skills no longer represent what your character must do in order to level up, but rather what they're already good at and can progress in more easily.
 Feel free to pick all or none of the skills for one attribute, since it won't make your level-ups more difficult or less rewarding.
 If you want to prioritize an attribute but don't plan on using its skills very much, choosing it as a favored attribute will allow you to raise it much faster.

 ## Balance
 By default, PCP is balanced so that 20 skill increases will allow you to raise your attributes by about 11 points total, not accounting for the benefits of favored attributes.
 This is equivalent to a somewhat efficient level-up in Morrowind's regular mechanics, which would allow you to raise two attributes by five points and another by one point. (like Luck, which can't get multipliers normally) Leveling up may take longer due to the increased requirement of 20, but since miscellaneous skills can contribute to this as well, the difference will depend on your playstyle.
 With PCP, you're no longer under any pressure to watch what skills you increase, so feel free to buy whatever miscellaneous training services you come across.
 However, this mod is also highly configurable, so you can make your attributes increase more slowly or quickly if you want.
-(See the Balance Settings section below)
+(See the "Balance Settings" section below)

 ## Settings
 <Details>